BTIJan/QGIS_YOLO_ObjectDetection/README.md

 `python -m pip install torch==2.9.1 torchvision torchaudio --index-url https://download.pytorch.org/whl/cu126` After installing all the other packages the plugin should be visible in QGIS.

 **The plugin is an early version.
-It has been developed on Windows 11, Using QGIS 3.34.
+It has been developed on Windows 11, using QGIS 3.34 and a NVIDIA 4000-series GPU.
 Please report any issues in this repo**
 ## Usage manual
 ### Tiling module
 The Tiling module generates YOLO-ready image tiles from large aerial/satellite rasters by cutting only around labeled training objects (plus a controlled amount of empty “background” tiles) to maximize useful training data.